Enterprise Policy Manager

 Impact on existing packages

 If caching is enabled on upstreams, packages previously pulled through Cloudsmith are already stored in your workspace.
 Excluding those from the policy means your existing builds are unlikely to break, because only new package versions entering the workspace are subject to the cooldown period.
-If a cooldown policy is applied to packages that are already in your workspace, or if upstreams are proxy-only, builds are more likely to break because compliant versions may be quarantined or unreachable.
+If a cooldown policy is applied to packages that are already in your workspace, or if upstreams are proxy-only, builds are more likely to break because non-compliant versions may be hidden.

 Enhanced 403 error messaging

-For supported package managers, Cloudsmith returns a customizable error message in the terminal or build log when a package is hidden from the index.
+For supported package managers, Cloudsmith returns a customizable error message to the native client when a package is hidden from the index.
 The message is returned as part of the standard 403 response body and surfaced directly by the package manager, with no client-side configuration required.

 The message includes: